bigbio/sdrf-pipelines/README.md

 # sdrf-openms

-A repository to convert SDRF proteomics files into openms config files

-parse_sdrf.py converts a SDRF proteomics file into
+parse_sdrf.py converts a SDRF proteomics file into the OpenMS

-- the experiment settings (search engine settings etc.)
+- experiment settings (search engine settings etc.)
-- the experimental design
+- experimental design

 The experimental settings file contains one row for every raw file.
 Columns contain relevevant parameters like precursor mass tolerance, modifications etc. These settings can usually be derived from the sdrf file.